 Dry camping, also known as dispersed camping or boondocking, is simply staying somewhere without any facilities or hookups.
 That means no water, sewage, bathrooms, electricity, etc. Dry camping can technically happen at an established campground without any services, whereas boondocking is exclusively at undeveloped campgrounds.
 The official term for boondocking on public lands is dispersed camping.

 While it’s certainly possible to boondock in a car, our family has only done dry camping in our RV.
-Below I’ll share some dispersed camping tips to make sure you have a successful visit.
+Below I’ll share some dispersed camping tips to make sure you have a successful visit, but I hope that answers your question of what is dry camping in an RV!

 Why Try Boondocking?